 Credit History and Category

-The first thing that potential lenders will look at is your credit history.
+First, lenders will look at your credit history.
 While nearly everyone has heard of credit history, many don’t understand what it actually is.
 Your credit history is basically the records of your debt, loans, and bill paying that can be accessed by potential lenders in order to assess your risk and to calculate how much you should be allowed to borrow.
 Most lenders now use general categories for people depending on what their credit is like for easier understanding.
 These categories are based on past credit and current assets.